Elena Satine: Career

 Satine was for two years part of the main cast of the Starz series Magic City.
 The producers tailored the role of Judi Silver for Satine following her audition to play another part.
 Satine appeared on a 2014 episode of ABC's Agents of S.H.I.E.L.D. playing Lorelei, a villainous Asgardian.
 She followed with another role in the same network, Louise Ellis in Revenge.
 Initially a recurring guest, Satine wound up promoted to the main cast eleven episodes into the season.

 In 2017 she appeared in two episodes of Twin Peaks, and played Sonya in the Fox television series The Gifted.

-In August 2019, Satine was cast as Julia in a live-action version of the Cowboy Bebop series, which was cancelled after the first season.
+In August 2019, Satine was cast as Julia in a live-action adaptation of the Cowboy Bebop series, which was cancelled after the first season.

 Personal life

 Satine and Tyson Ritter, lead singer and bassist of the band The All-American Rejects, became engaged in April 2013 and married on December 31, 2013.
+They have a son, born in 2021.